Noratrieb/blog/content/posts/box-is-a-unique-type.md

 # a way forward

-Based on all of this, I do have a solution that, in opinion, will fix all of this, even potential performance regressions with box.
-First of all, I think that even if there are some performance regressions in ecosystem crates, the overall tradeoff goes against the current box behaviour.
+Based on all of this, I do have a few solutions.
+First of all, I think that even if there might be some small performance regressions in ecosystem crates, the overall tradeoff goes against the current box behaviour.
 Unsafe code wants to use box, and it is reasonable to do so.
 Therefore I propose to completely remove all uniqueness from `Box<T>`, and treat it just like a `*const T` for the purposes of aliasing.
 This will make it more predictable for unsafe code, and comes at none or only a minor performance cost.

 But this performance cost may be real, and especially the future optimization value can't be certain.
-I do think that there should be a way to get the uniqueness guarantees in some other way than through box.
-One possibility would be to use a `&'static mut T` that is unleaked for drop, but the semantics of this are still [unclear](https://github.com/rust-lang/unsafe-code-guidelines/issues/316).
+The current uniqueness guarantees of box are very strong, and still giving code an option to obtain these seems useful.
+One possibility would be for code to use a `&'static mut T` that is unleaked for drop, but the semantics of this are still [unclear](https://github.com/rust-lang/unsafe-code-guidelines/issues/316).
-If that is not possible, maybe exposing `std::ptr::Unique` (with it getting boxes aliasing semantics) could be desirable.
-For this, all existing usages of `Unique` inside the standard library would have to be removed though.
+If that is not possible, exposing `std::ptr::Unique` (with it getting boxes aliasing semantics) could be desirable.
+For this, all existing usages of `Unique` inside the standard library would have to be removed.

 I guess what I am wishing for are some good and flexible raw pointer types.
-That's still in the stars...
+But that's still in the stars...

 For more information about this topic, see https://github.com/rust-lang/unsafe-code-guidelines/issues/326